nadben-dat/JDBC-1/Exercise.md

 Create database with <i>emp_dept.sql</i>

-Print all columns & row values from the table emp in Java<br>
-Join emp & dept -> Print deptno + ename + empno in Java<br>
-Create 2 classes Employee & Department<br>
-Create 1 lists with all employee objects<br>
-Create 1 list with all department objects<br>
+Connect, create statement, execute & print all values from 1 column.

 # 3

+Create 2 classes: Employee & Department<br>
+Employee has all the attributes of the columns in emp<br>
+Department has all the attributes of the columns in dept<br>

+Employee has a method: getAllEmployeesById <br>
+The method returns a map with Id as key and a Person object as value

+Department has a method: getSetOfDepartments <br>
+The method returns a set containing all department objects

+# 4

 Refactor your code and add a:
 **DatabaseConnectionManager class**<br>